HingOng/CompressionalRossbyWave/README.md

 3. Barotropic ideal gas, where the Poisson constant (rd/cp) and heat capacity ratio (cp/cv) are 0 and 1.

 If width = 2.d6 m, and depth = 12500 m (anelastic) or 12721 m (fully compressible), the wave period will be 86400 s.

+The pdf file depicts the analytical solutions (black contours) and numerical solutions using an upgraded MPAS atmospheric dynamical core (green contours).